Poem by María Teresa Ogliastri

 The words aren’t spoken

 Piece of apple

 Alone by choice

 Always craving more

 They fidget in desks

-Lisa Reynolds is an award-winning Canadian poet, published internationally in anthologies, literary journals, and magazines.
+Lisa Reynolds is a teacher and an award-winning Canadian poet, published internationally in anthologies, literary journals, and magazines.
 Translations of her poetry were released in 2022.
 She is a member of The Ontario Poetry Society, the Writing Community of Durham Region, and an associate member of The League of Canadian Poets.
 She lives and writes in a small community east of Toronto, Ontario.

 My Scared little rabbit